 However, navigating the the spectrum of Amazon’s ad offerings (and the growing list of acronyms), has proved to be a daunting task for many brands.
-The Amazon advertising landscape is dominated by three acronyms: AMG, AMS, and AAP, and in this article we will breakdown the advertising products available from Amazon.
+The Amazon advertising landscape is dominated by Amazon AMG, and Amazon AAP as well as AMS (now Advertising Console), and in this article we will breakdown the advertising products available from Amazon.

 Amazon Media Group (AMG)

-The managed services offered by AMG (including AMS & AAP management) are generally accessible to all advertisers (vendors, sellers or third parties), however the substantially high fees associated with using this service may not make it the best solution for all advertisers.
+The managed services offered by AMG are generally accessible to all advertisers (vendors, sellers or third parties), however the substantially high fees associated with using this service may not make it the best solution for all advertisers.

-AMS and AAP are also available as self-service, however AMS is only available for vendors and 3P sellers with Brand Registry.
-AMS campaigns can also be initiated with almost no budget requirements, while using AAP will require significantly higher advertising budgets.
+AMS / Console and Amazon AAP are also available as self-service, however the first one is only available for vendors and 3P sellers with Brand Registry and campaigns of that type can also be initiated with almost no budget requirements, while using AAP will require significantly higher advertising budgets.

 Amazon Advertising Platform (AAP)

-AAP is Amazon’s programmatic ad buy platform, and enables brands to target Amazon shopper audiences off of Amazon.com and Amazon owned sites.
+Amazon AAP is a programmatic ad buy platform, and enables brands to target Amazon shopper audiences off of Amazon.com and Amazon owned sites.
 While Amazon’s search ads use a pay-per-click (PPC) model, AAP campaigns are cost-per-impression (CPM) based.

 With AAP, brands can choose to work with an in-house Amazon team to plan and execute their programmatic ads, or opt for the self-service AAP platform Amazon opened for advertisers in 2014.